 Many organisations depend on tools that rely on Cloudflare behind the scenes.
 CRMs, HR systems, online portals, billing systems, authentication services and collaboration tools may all use Cloudflare's infrastructure without the organisation ever realising it.

-When an outage occurs, those hidden links become visible very quickly.
+When an outage occurs, those hidden links become clear very quickly.

 2. Service reliability is tied to customer perception

 Clients may never know that Cloudflare is part of your service.
-What they notice is the result.
-If a platform slows down or becomes unavailable, trust and user experience are still affected, even when the root cause is outside your environment.
+What they notice is the outcome.
+Even when the root cause is outside your environment, trust and user experience are still affected if a platform slows down or becomes unavailable.

 3. Cloud resilience is not guaranteed